SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 Two reasons why it is necessary to elevate permissions to create a workflow in the App Request list are:

-- By default, workflow only has write permission.
+- By default, the workflow only has write permission.
 - The user has no permissions.

-The first step to solve this problem is to allow the application to authorize by using only its identity and ignoring that of the user.
+The first step to solve this problem is to allow the application to be authorized by using only its identity and ignoring that of the user.
 This is done by enabling the App Step feature.
 The second step grants full control permission to the workflow.

 The following diagram illustrates the change in permissions.